privateprep/coding-space-website/src/pages/programs/experience-level.md

       fgColor: "#f6c924"
       textColor: "#264548"
       list:
-        - title: Take The Quiz
+        - title: Find Your Fit
-          content: "#"
+          content: /classes
     textColor: "#264548"
     bgColor: "#9de2dd"
     image:
       image: /img/20190711-img_9252-1-.jpg
       alt: Find The Perfect Fit
     mediaPosition: right
     mdContent: Still unsure where your child should begin?
-Our Placement Quiz was created by TCS instructors to help parents determine the best starting point for any coder.
+Visit our classes page where you can check your child's experience, interests, and skills.
+    fgColor: "#eec11a"
 ---